 Secure your wireless network and be careful when using public wireless networks.

 Avoid making online transactions while using public or complimentary wi-fi.
 Not all wi-fi access points are secure.
-By making online transactions (eg. online banking) on an unsecure network, you can put your information and money at risk.
+By making online transactions (eg. online banking) on an unsecured network, you can put your information and money at risk.

 Be vigilant about what you share on social media.

 Keep your personal information private and be aware of who you are interacting with.
 Many businesses now have a social media presence.
 Much like your personal profile, you should consider what information you share.
-Scammers are able to take information you publicly display and impersonate you or your business.
+Scammers are able to take the information you publicly display and impersonate you or your business.
 Impersonators may send emails to trick your staff into providing valuable information or releasing funds.